POSOCO/power_tracer/README.md

 # power_tracer
 Changes the line width according to line power flow

-***
+## Power Line
-The inputs of a line to the line power tracer are
+The inputs of a Power Line in the power tracer are

 1. The line end point pixel locations (possibly as a function of length and width of the canvas)

 2. Line power flow

-3. Line danger flow value
+3. Line emergency flow values

 ***
 Therefore the line object **_state variables_** or **_instance variables_** are